 With Feedr’s Cloud Canteen technology and flexible individual ordering, employees place orders themselves for when they are in the office.
 This means that the only food arriving at the office is for staff members who are there.
 If employers are subsidising these meals for employees, they’ll ultimately only be paying when meals are ordered.

 Support the health and immunity of your workforce

 Right now, health and wellness matters more than ever.
 Eating nutritious, healthy food at home and when we return to work will stand us in good stead should we get ill.

 For businesses looking to offer their workforce a wellness perk, be safe in the knowledge that nutrition is built into the heart of Feedr’s platform (and that’s not to say we only serve up soups and salads)!

 We work with a huge variety of vendors across London all vetted for their health creds as well as their quality.
 We also provide full nutritional information for every single dish and enable staff to set food goals to help them maintain a healthy diet whilst in the office.

 The use of digital technology for ordering and managing office food is going to be more important than ever in the return to work phase post-lockdown.

-Supporting businesses during this transition and helping them to achieve the required social distancing and safety standards will play a huge part in Feedr’s effort over the coming months.
+Supporting businesses during this transition and helping them to achieve a COVID-secure workplace will play a huge part in Feedr’s effort over the coming months.

 We also want to ensure the food at work experience is as exciting and delightful as possible, so we continue to build features and content that employees will love engaging with.